 This type of procedure will recede the tissue bulk in the nasal turbinates, soft palate, and/or the tongue base.
 Thermal ablation procedures can be used to treat OSA and snoring problems.

 Different types of thermal ablation procedures include: laser, bipolar cautery, and radio frequency.
 The procedures are usually completed in the operating room or during a doctor office visit.
 There is a chance that a few treatments will be required.

 There are a couple of methods that will increase the stiffness of the soft palate, but will not remove the tissue.
 One method is to inject a substance that will cause stiffness in the injected area near the uvula.
 The second method is the insertion of stiffening rods, called Pillar implants, into the soft palate.

-Genioglossus and hyoid advancement is a type of surgery to treat sleep apnea.
+Genioglossus and hyoid advancement is a type of sleep apnea surgery to treat this condition.
 The surgery will prevent the collapse of the lower throat, and it will pull the tongue muscles forward.
 The result is an opened, unobstructed airway.

 Like the CPAP option, the custom-fitted oral appliance is a great treatment method for those who do not want surgery.
 The oral appliance will reposition the lower jaw forward.
-An otolaryngologist who has expertise in sleep dentistry can create a custom-fitted oral mouthpiece for you.
+A snoring doctor or sleep apnea specialist who has expertise in sleep dentistry can create a custom-fitted oral mouthpiece for you.

 For some patients who lost a significant amount of weight, their OSA and snoring problems improved.
 One more reason to lose weight!